seldonian-framework/Tutorials/contest.md

         After selecting an application, teams should apply the Seldonian Toolkit.
 In almost all cases, teams should use the Experiments component of the toolkit to show how effective the Seldonian Toolkit is for their application.
 The Experiments component is described in <a href="https://seldonian.cs.umass.edu/Tutorials/tutorials/fair_loans_tutorial/">this</a> tutorial.
 It provides plots that show how accurate the learned models are, how much data was required before the system could reliably return solutions, and how often the system violated the desired safety or fairness constraints.
     </p>
     <p>
         Next, teams should put together a report describing their application, its importance, how the Seldonian Toolkit was applied, and the resulting performance of their system.
-This report should be provided as a markdown (.md) file in a GitHub repository.
-This markdown file should clearly indicate the team name somewhere near the top.
+This report should be provided as a markdown (.md) file in a GitHub repository that contains the source code for the project.
+The markdown file should clearly indicate the team name somewhere near the top.
 Each team should then fill out the submission form linked below, which asks for a link to the GitHub repository. <a href="https://github.com/mhyeh/Fairness-for-Lie-Detection">This</a> is an example of what a team might submit.
     </p>
     <div class="col-md-12 text-center">
         <a href="https://forms.gle/VXGZ7ynk42hBVS5c9" class="btn btn-primary center-block">Submission Form</a>